 The Neighbors: Income

-The neighbors in the City Center neighborhood in St. Albans are middle-income, making it a moderate income neighborhood.
+The neighbors in the City Center neighborhood in St. Albans are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 60.2% of the neighborhoods in America.

 With 24.4% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 64.0%

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if